OR WAIT null SECS

-Case in point: EMD Serono, which announced in November that it is already doing individual serialization for all four of its major brands: Serostim and Saizen (both somatropins); Rebif (interferon beta-1a); and Gonal-f (follitropin alfa).
-For many of its products, EMD Serono already has a limited pharmacy network that it interacts with directly to ensure safe and appropriate dispensing.
-Serialization is carried out with 2-D barcodes (and linear codes on cases).
+By contrast, some manufacturers are already finalizing their internal systems for the next step in traceability: tracking individual packages, which have been uniquely serialized, through the supply chain.
+Case in point: EMD Serono, which announced last week that it is already doing individual serialization for all four of its major brands: Serostim and Saizen (both somatropins); Rebif (interferon beta-1a); and Gonal-f (follitropin alpha).
+For many of its products, EMD Serono already has a limited-pharmacy network that it interacts with directly to ensure safe and appropriate dispensing.
+Serialization is carried out with 2D barcodes (and linear codes on cases).
 Layered on top of this is a new smartphone app, brandnamed Check My Meds, that allows patients to record and then authenticate their dosages with a central database maintained by EMD Serono.

 Although such traceability has significant implications for supply chain visibility, Kimberly Fleming, associate director of product security and outbound logistics, says that Check My Meds is “data push, not data pull”—the company will not be collecting patient data such as locations or lookup frequency.
 Once a patient does perform the smartphone verification, there is an option to link into the company’s patient support services, but that’s at the patient’s option.